-1. NIFTY 50 - The NIFTY 50 is a benchmark that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.
-The benchmark is owned and
+- 1. NIFTY 50 TRI The NIFTY 50 TRI is a benchmark that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.
+Total Returns Index reflects the returns on the index arising from (a) constituent stock price movements and (b) dividend receipts from constituent index stocks.
+The benchmark is owned and managed by NSE Indices, which is a wholly owned subsidiary of NSE Strategic Investment Corporation.
+The benchmark is being used as it correctly defines the basket of securities and is also representative of total return generated including Dividends. - 2.
+CRISIL Short Term Bond Fund Index is an index of which constitutes government securities, AAA/AA+/AA rated corporate bonds, Commercial Papers and Certificates of Deposit.
+The index is published daily by CRISIL which is part of S&P Global.
+The short term bond index is a better benchmark reflecting less volatility and lower credit risk. - 3.

-- managed by NSE Indices, which is a wholly owned subsidiary of NSE Strategic Investment Corporation. - S&P BSE Midcap The S&P BSE MidCap is designed to represent the 15% of the total market cap of the S&P BSE AllCap after the large-cap index.
-The index is designed to represent the mid-cap segment of India's stock market.
-The index is published by S&P Dow Jones Indices, a division of S&P Global. - 3.
-BSE Finance The S&P BSE Finance is designed to provide investors with a benchmark reflecting companies included in the S&P BSE AllCap that are classified as members of finance sector.
-The index is published by S&P Dow Jones Indices, a division of S&P Global. - 4.
-CRISIL Composite Bond Fund Index CRISIL Composite Bond Index is an Index of Index which constitutes CRISIL Composite Gilt Index, CRISIL AAA, AA, AA+ Long Term, Medium Term and Short-Term Bond indexes.
-The index is published daily by CRISIL which is part of S&P Global. - 5.
-CRISL Liquid Fund Index CRISIL Liquid Fund Index is an Index of Index which constitutes CRISIL CBLO Index, CRISIL 3 Months, 2 Months CP & CD Index. - 6.
 Ascendus REIT Ascendas REIT is Singapore's largest listed Real Estate Investment Trust ("REIT").
 They have a portfolio which spans across business spaces and industrial property market.
 Ascendas REIT has a well-diversified portfolio of 96 properties in Singapore, 36 properties in Australia, 38 properties in the United Kingdom and 30 properties in the United States as at 31 December 2020.
-The REIT is listed on Singapore Exchange Limited (SGX) and is widely traded. - 7.
-Gold Mumbai 10gm The price of Gold in Mumbai spot market as published by the Commodities division of Centre of Monitoring Indian Economy.
+The REIT is listed on Singapore Exchange Limited (SGX) and is widely traded.

+4. Gold Mumbai 10gm - The price of Gold in Mumbai spot market as published by the Commodities division of Centre of Monitoring Indian Economy.